 - the design and delivery of guidance, training, and other capability development support for government agencies.

 These functions complement the Treasury’s role as the government’s primary economic and fiscal advisor.
-In its regulatory role the Treasury reports to the Minister for Regulatory Reform (Regulatory Reform).
+In its regulatory role the Treasury reports to the Minister of Finance (Finance).

 Key RQT work priorities for the further development of the regulatory management system can be found in the government’s published regulatory management strategy